Epinova/Epinova.InRiverConnector/README.md

 - `EPI_MAJOR_VERSION` has been removed.
 It had no purpose.
 - `MODIFY_FILTER_BEHAVIOR` has been removed.
 Invisible and undocumented, poorly named and probably never ever used.
 - Support for `EPiDataType` field setting has been removed, as it's utterly pointless and can never do anything but create harm.
+- `EXPORT_ENTITIES` is new.
+It should contain all the entity types you want to export.
+Defaults to `Product,Item`, but you can add in anything really.
+These will be created as catalog entities, so adding things like milestones or activites will not make sense.
+Create your own integration for such things.

 ## Possible settings